 Today, I want to acknowledge each and every person who served in our American military and has gone on to their reward.
 Yes, I’ll be firing up the BBQ and enjoying the beginning of summer, but before I do so, I’ll be offering a prayer of gratitude for each of these heroes.
 Those men and women made this day possible because they did a job I can’t even imagine.

 I’m a grateful American, the child of an American hero.

-I invite my fell Americans to say a word of thanks today.
+I invite my fellow Americans to say a word of thanks today.
 When you see the American flag, recall these heroes, standing straight and tall.
-We’re blessed to live in a country that while deeply flawed, is still a place which produces men and women who are willing to give their all so that others may sleep in peace.
+We’re blessed to live in a country that while deeply flawed, is still a place that produces men and women who are willing to give their all so that others may sleep in peace.